 - Digital art curator

 - Graphics programmer

 Employment Outlook and Salary Info

 A certificate in digital arts can prepare graduates for various careers, including that of a graphic designer.
-Employment in the field of graphic design is predicted to show little or no change between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-In 2014, there were about 261,600 graphic designers working across the country.
-The median annual salary for these professionals was $46,900 as of 2015, according to the BLS.
+Employment in the field of graphic design is predicted to a 3% growth between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+In 2018, there were about 290,100 graphic designers working across the country.
+The median annual salary for these professionals was $50,370 as of 2018, according to the BLS.

 Continuing Education Information

 Rarely must professionals working in creative and artistic industries present certifications to potential employers.
 Some organizations do offer certification options in 3D animation and digital art.
 However, individuals should be wary of paying for a certification that isn't first recommended by an employer.
 Professional resources can be found through various organizations, such as the International Digital Media and Arts Association and the Society of Digital Arts.

 Digital arts programs may lead to bachelor's degrees, undergraduate and graduate certificates, or master's degrees.
 Through classroom sessions and computer lab training, students can gain skills in animation, graphic design, game design and more.